LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-05-10-variational-inference.md

 # Black Box Variational Inference

-So if you don't want to derive a model specific optimisation technique/can't because it doesn't satisfy conjugacy but still fine with taking the mean field approximation a common alternative is ___Black Box Variational Inference___ or _BBVI_.
+So if you don't want to derive a model specific optimisation technique/can't because it doesn't satisfy conjugacy but still fine with taking the mean field approximation, a common alternative is ___Black Box Variational Inference___ or _BBVI_.

-It starts off with producing a generalised form for the gradient of the ELBO with respect to the general parameters of the approximating distribution which I denote $$\lambda$$ (__heavily__ inspired by [arXiv:1401.0118](https://arxiv.org/abs/1401.0118))
+BBVI starts off with producing a generalised form for the gradient of the ELBO with respect to the general parameters of the approximating distribution which I denote $$\lambda$$ (__heavily__ inspired by [arXiv:1401.0118](https://arxiv.org/abs/1401.0118))

 $$\begin{align}